Secure Boot Violation | Quick Troubleshooting

 This is a consultation entrance for your additional queries.
 Click and chat with the support engineers:

-You can share this powerful and time-saving tool with your friends who also encountered startup issues.
+You can share this powerful and time-saving tool with your friends who also encountered startup issues, helping them to quickly resolve their problems and regain access to their device.

 Fix 4.
 Install/Uninstall Windows Update

-Windows users have been reporting the Secure Boot Violation errors since Windows 7.
-Although Microsoft has released certain update patches to fix the problem, it still exists in Windows 10 and 11.
-Therefore, you might be able to resolve this by updating or downgrading your Windows version.
+Windows users have been experiencing Secure Boot Violation errors since Windows 7, despite Microsoft releasing patches to fix the issue, which still persists in Windows 10 and 11.
+Upgrading or downgrading the Windows version might resolve the problem.

 #1.
 Install Windows Update